xarray-contrib/xarray-simlab/doc/run_model.rst

     @savefig run_advect_model_time.png width=100%
     out_ds5.profile__u.plot(col='otime', figsize=(9, 3));

+.. _run_batch:

 Run multiple simulations
 ------------------------

 Besides a time dimension, model inputs may also accept another extra dimension that is used to run batches of simulations.
 This is very convenient for sensitivity analyses: the inputs and results from all simulations are neatly combined into one xarray Dataset object.
+Another advantage is that those simulations can be run in parallel easily, see Section :ref:`run_parallel_multi`.

 .. note::